Brave Rewards offers two programs : one for publishers and another one which shares the publisher ad revenue with end users.

 It’s a lot bigger than that.

-It’s about the decentralization of content-generated revenue.
+Brave Rewards is all about the decentralization of content-generated revenue.

 It’s not just clicks, it’s not time on page, it’s not views, it’s all of those things and much more!

 People should get rewarded for their attention span – people should get rewarded for their time.